Improved Performance Research Integration Tool: History

 IMPRINT was originally named: Integrated MANPRINT Tools and was first released in 1995.
 It was a Windows application that merged the functionality of the 9 HARDMAN III tools into one application.
 In 1997 IMPRINT was renamed to the Improved Performance Research Integration Tool – the name changed but the IMPRINT acronym remained the same.
 Between 1995 and 2006 several enhancements were made to IMPRINT and new releases (Versions 2 through 6) were made available.
 IMPRINT Pro was introduced in 2007.
 It featured a new interface design and complete integration with the Micro Saint Sharp simulation engine.
 It had enhanced analytical capabilities and moved from being an Army tool to a tri-service tool.
 From the beginning IMPRINT has continued to evolve, new enhancements have been continually added, and new releases made freely available to the user community.
-IMPRINT has over 800 users supporting Army, Navy, Air Force, Marine, NASA, DHS, DoT, Joint and other organizations across the country.
+IMPRINT has over 800 users supporting the Army, Navy, Air Force, Marine, NASA, DHS, DoT, Joint, and other organizations across the country.

 Discrete event simulation in IMPRINT

 Simulations, or Missions as IMPRINT refers to them, contain a task network called a Network Diagram.
-The network diagram contains a series of tasks connected by paths which determine control flow.
+The network diagram contains a series of tasks connected by paths that determine control flow.
 System objects called entities flow through the system to create a simulation.
 IMPRINT also includes more low level features such as global variables and subroutines called macros.

 Tasks

 The task node is the primary element driving the simulation's outcome.
-Task nodes simulate system behavior by allowing programmer specified effects, task duration, failure rates, and pathing.
-Task Effects are programmer specified C# expressions where programmers can manipulate variables and data structures when a task is invoked.
+Task nodes simulate system behavior by allowing programmer-specified effects, task duration, failure rates, and pathing.
+Task Effects are programmer-specified C# expressions where programmers can manipulate variables and data structures when a task is invoked.
 Task duration can be specified by the programmer as a specific value, through a probability distribution, or using a C# expression.
 Programmers can also specify task success in a similar way.
 Task success influences the effects of the task node and the pathing of the entity.
 Failure consequences include task repetition, task change, and mission failure among other options.
 Control flow and pathing can also be specified by the programmer.
-IMPRINT provides a series of other nodes which include special functionality:
+IMPRINT provides a series of other nodes that include special functionality: